cloudlabs-ufscar/blog/content/sec/dam-ctf-2025-data/index.md

   return;
 }
 ```
-Here, we see that two strings are initialized, one with the value "inagalaxyfarfaraway" in the variable DAT_001062c0, and another as an empty string in the variable DAT_001062a0.
+Here, we see that two strings are initialized, one with the value `"inagalaxyfarfaraway"` in the variable `DAT_001062c0`, and another as an empty string in the variable `DAT_001062a0`.

 Here's the decompiled main function:
 ```C